In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Prep the vegetables

 - Peel the onion and cut in half lengthwise, then thinly slice crosswise.

 - Trim the stem ends from the green beans if needed.

 Prep and brown the seafood

 - Pat the seafood dry with a paper towel (if using barramundi, discard the skin if desired).
-Cut the barramundi or halibut into 2-inch pieces.
+Cut the halibut or barramundi into 2-inch pieces.
 Season the seafood with salt and pepper and the turmeric.

 In a medium [large] frying pan over medium-high heat, warm 1 to 2 tablespoons oil until hot but not smoking.
 Add the seafood and cook, turning once, until lightly browned but not yet cooked through, 1 to 2 minutes per side.
 Transfer to a plate.
 Do not clean the pan.

 Cook the vegetables; finish the seafood

 In the same pan used for the seafood, if dry, add 1 to 2 teaspoons oil.
 Warm over medium-high heat until hot but not smoking.
-Add the onion and green beans, season generously with salt and pepper, and cook, stirring occasionally, until starting to soften, 5 to 7 minutes.
+Add the onion, season generously with salt and pepper, and cook, stirring occasionally, until starting to soften, 3 to 5 minutes.
+Add the green beans and cook, stirring occasionally, until crisp-tender, 2 to 3 minutes.
 Stir in the garam masala and cook until fragrant, about 1 minute.

 To the pot with the rice, stir in as many jalapeños as you like.